wch313/PSCDE-Dataset/README.md

 [The **PSCDE-Dataset Request Form** is available here](https://github.com/wch313/PSCDE-Dataset/blob/main/PSCDE-Dataset%20Request%20Form.docx)

-All researchers need to follow the instructions below to access the datasets.
+All researchers need to follow the instructions below to access the dataset.
 * Download and fill the PSCDE-Dataset Request Form (MUST be hand signed with date).
 Please use institutional email address(es).
 Commercial emails such as Gmail and QQmail are NOT allowed.
-* Email the signed Industrial Datasets Request Form to 202112801005@stu.hebut.edu.cn
+* Email the signed PSCDE-Dataset Request Form to 202112801005@stu.hebut.edu.cn